sjlist/yugioh-sim/DBReadme.md

 To start, I'm just making a simple webpage entry form with the given fields.
 Later, I want this to let you browse all the cards and make edits to them.
 Additionally, this could be one way to construct the decks.

-After the api is installed (as specified above) you should be able to run it with the command `npm start`, then naviage to: localhost:8888/ in your webbrowser of choice.
+After the api is installed (as specified above) you should be able to run it with the command `npm start`, then naviage to: localhost:3000/ in your webbrowser of choice.

+If you want to use just the terminal api, it runs on localhost:5656/api/cards.

 ## Using DB